fweiss/rover-kata-python/README.md

 Python has a 'yield' keyword.
 Sounds similar to Ruby's, but don't know since I haven't tried Python's.

+Python packaging and distribution, except for a little pip and easy_install.

+## Tech debt

+Here's the tech debt I deliberately took on:

+- Rover depends on Planet.
+Rover should depend on Position, which depends on Planet.

 ## Links and references

 https://www.youtube.com/watch?v=Qw2vczm4m2c&feature=youtu.be